 5. Adverse effects on plastics.

-‘Montreal Protocol – Keeping us, our food, and vaccines cool.’.
+‘Fixing the ozone layer and reducing climate change.’.
 This year, we celebrate the 36th anniversary of global ozone layer protection.

 This year, we celebrate the 36th anniversary of the establishment of the Vienna Convention and the 35th anniversary of global ozone layer protection.